 Gratitude List– I’m going to say, out loud, every day, five things that I am grateful for.
 I used to do this as a nightly practice, and I need to resume it.
 Gratitude chases away all manner of ills.
 Grateful hearts find it hard to be anxious or negative.

 Phone a friend– I have been a little withdrawn from some friends because I’ve been fearful of exposing my craziness.
 I’ve also simply not been in the frame of mind to make plans in advance because panic can descend on me unexpectedly.
 Friendship and social connection make happier and longer-living humans, especially for women.

 Cutting Caffeine– I’m going to cut down on my caffeine to help with the sleep and anxiety/panic issues.
 This is HARD since coffee is my new sugar.
 I’ve done this for five days now and it seems to be helping (unfortunately!).

 Mandatory meditation– I tend to skip meditating if I go to bed late, but no more.
 I raved about the Calm App here.
-When I meditate before bed time, I have much better quality sleep; right now I have to make this a priority.
+When I meditate before bed time, I have far better quality sleep; right now this is a priority.
 My body needs it.
 The Calm App even has a meditation series on anxiety that I am working my way through.

 Balthazar, the Sequinist whisperer